Indigenous Australians: Health

 Social and cultural determinants such as discrimination, lack of education or employment (and therefore income), and cultural disconnection can impact both physical and mental health, and contemporary disadvantage is related to colonisation and its ongoing impact.

 Successive censuses have shown, that (after adjusting for demographic structures) Indigenous Australians experience greater rates of renal disease, several communicable diseases (such as tuberculosis and hepatitis C virus), type 2 diabetes, respiratory disease, poor mental health and other illnesses than the general population.

 Life expectancy

 The life expectancy of Indigenous Australians is difficult to quantify accurately.
 Indigenous deaths are poorly identified, and the official figures for the size of the population at risk include large adjustment factors.
 Two estimates of Indigenous life expectancy in 2008 differed by as much as five years.
 The ABS introduced a new method in 2009, but problems remained.
 A 2013 study, referring to the national Indigenous reform policy, Closing the Gap, looked at the difficulties in interpreting the extent of the gap because of differing methods of estimating life expectancy between 2007 and 2012.
 The 2019 report by the Close the Gap campaign reported that the gap in life expectancy was "widening rather than closing".
+Life expectancy for Aboriginals and Torres Strait islanders was 71.6 for men and 75.6 for women as of 2016–17.

 Infant mortality (ages 0–4) was twice as high as for non-Indigenous children in 2014–6.